zepainter/halftownmustgo/README.txt

 To do:
 - accessibility of PDFs
-- responsive design for tablets & phone screens
+X responsive design for tablets & phone screens
 - add page descriptions and keywords
 - tables of contents on subpages?
 - get transcripts for Wanda's interview and the press conference